partiallyordered/postman-migration/Proposal.md

 2. https://github.com/mojaloop/postman/pull/117/files
 3. https://github.com/mojaloop/postman/pull/135/files

-As a consequence, we resort to a screenshot of passing tests, which is a poor substitute for peer review.
+As a consequence, contributors resort to a screenshot of passing tests, which is a poor substitute for peer review.
 Example:
 https://github.com/mojaloop/postman/pull/143

 In the author's opinion, this limitation renders Postman fundamentally inadequate for quality assurance.

 #### Collaboration
-Postman collection changes produce very large, unwieldly diffs (see [Peer review](#peer-review) for examples).
+Postman collection changes produce very large, unwieldy diffs (see [Peer review](#peer-review) for examples).
 This makes maintenance of code changes very difficult.
 If one makes some changes, but other changes land in the main branch in the interim, it is exceedingly difficult to merge both sets of changes.
-This makes it impossible to maintain a fork for longer-lived differences- a frequent requirement during development.
+This makes it impossible to maintain a fork for longer-lived differences - a frequent requirement during development.

 #### Code Reuse
 Postman makes code reuse very difficult.
-To share code between tests, one must store and retrieve these as Postman variables or environment.
+To share code between tests, one must store and retrieve these as Postman variables or from environment files.
 To use code from outside of Postman, one may set and retrieve said code (stringified in a JSON file) in Postman environment files, or retrieve this code using an HTTP request from Postman.
 In both cases, that code must then be executed in the Postman environment using `eval` (a security risk in certain contexts).

 Additionally, similar tests must be duplicates.
 If a user wishes to write five tests of similar API calls, with the same assertions, they must create five nearly-identical duplicates of the test.
 For